Can You Sublimate Over Sublimation?

 To achieve the best results, follow these steps:

-1. Choose the right material for sublimation.
+1. Choose the right material for sublimation like sublimation blanks.

 2. Use a high-quality sublimation printer.